-Like a flyer a tweet or a post wcan be repeated but quite possibly a little more targeted where recipients already know/follow you.
+Like a flyer, a tweet or a post can be repeated but quite possibly a little more targeted where recipients already know/follow you.

-You can also add hashtags to these posts to give your tweets a search functionality for your post and extends the lifeline of your post, helping your content to be sought after by people looking for you.
+You can also add hashtags to these posts to give your tweets/posts a search functionality and extend the lifeline of your post, helping your content to be sought after by people looking for you at a later date.

-But, in all honesty, a tweet, just like a flyer will probably get thrown in the bin but the fact that you tweet 10 times a day makes it quite versatile.
+In all honesty, a tweet/post/update, just like a flyer will probably get thrown in the bin but the fact that you do it 10 times a day makes it quite versatile.

-And because of that it also means that every tweet doesn’t have to be so sales focused.
+And because of that it also means that every tweet/post doesn’t have to be so sales focused.

 That’s why you should….

 5. Be social and don’t try too hard to sell on social media

 The world’s most famous social media tip is to be social.

 But what does that mean for an introvert like me?

 Being social doesn’t mean you have to share every thought or what you’re eating but most businesses who are successful on social media share everything about their life;